 It's because of all this talk about amnesty.

-You're not the only parent that I have interviewed over the years, uh, especially in the last year and a half, that has lost a son or a daughter because of illegal immigration and killed by illegal immigrants.
+You're not the only parent that I have interviewed over the years, especially in the last year and a half, that has lost a son or a daughter because of illegal immigration and killed by illegal immigrants.

 I mean, it's story after story.

-And I know maybe some people that think they want to be Compassionate and do the right thing.
+And I know maybe some people that think they want to be compassionate and do the right thing.

-No, and and there's not.
+No, and there's not.

 The Republicans have to come together and support the president and his policies.